obj809/obj809/README.md

 - 👋 Hello!
 I'm **Oliver**.
 Wonderful to have you here!
 - 🌏 I’m passionate about the natural world and modern software technologies
-- 🧩 Currently exploring AWS Solutions Architecture, end-to-end data engineering, and applied AI systems
+- 🧩 Currently exploring AWS solutions architecture, end-to-end data engineering, and applied AI systems

 ### Contact Me:
 - ✨ Browse my [portfolio](https://oliverjenkins.com.au/) for a showcase of recent projects